raynamcginnis/portfolio/readme.md

-# Portfolio for Rayna McGinnis Photography
+# Portfolio for Rayna McGinnis

 ### General Info
 This is a fully responsive, visually appealing portfolio website build using a customized Bootstrap template.